TPGCIG/PatternAnalysis-2025/recognition/Project13-TristanGreen/README.md

 <img src='assets/images/t5architecture.jpg'>
 The super summarised explanation on how the model works (provided by OpenAI's ChatGPT) is:

-> This is the quoted text from ChatGPT.

 1. Tokenise → Embed → + Position.
 Words become vectors, add position info so the model knows order.
 2. Encoder (repeated N×):